lisandromindel/lmm-git-workshop/branching.md

 $ git rebase origin/develop
 ```

-Any conflicts between origin and local copies should be addressed here and now.
+Any conflicts between origin and local copies should be addressed now.
 Given that we are rebasing, git will try to handle conflicts by one commit at a time, making conflict fixing much easier.
 For every file we fix a conflict we need to add to index and continue rebasing.
 ```
 $ git add file_with_conflicts_fixed
 $ git rebase --continue